 HOW MANY PEOPLE CAN BE IN A SMALL GROUP?

 It’s really up to you.
-A key question to consider is how large can your group get before it becomes too impersonal and people are unable to connect?
+It's always good to consider how large your group can get before it becomes too impersonal and people are unable to connect.

 HOW LONG SHOULD A GROUP MEET?

 The typical group meets from 1-2 hours.
 The key is to be consistent and to let people know up front how long you will meet.